How to set up a functional capacity?

 Procedure

-• When call is establishing, the JeraSoft VCS receives a request for authorization.
+- When call is establishing, the JeraSoft Billing receives a request for authorization.

-• After that, VCS receives and processes ACCT START packet and adds a respective call to the Active Sessions section.
+- After that, the system receives and processes ACCT START packet and adds a respective call to the Active Sessions section.

-• When call is finished, VCS receives and processes ACCT STOP packet and removes this call from the Active Sessions section.
+- When call is finished, the system receives and processes ACCT STOP packet and removes this call from the Active Sessions section.

-Here you can get more details about how VCS processes a call.
+Here you can get more details about how JeraSoft Billing processes a call.

 To set up the Capacity for Routing Rules properly, the CALL-ID in the SIP invite packet and CONF-ID in the RADIUS packet must be the same.